chromestone/DatingRL/README.md

 Ok yes I made up that quote.
 There's nothing in the secretary problem that encodes the real world situation where a candidate turns down a job offer (when you are the interviewer) or your date rejects you!

+It's a little disheartening that, at best, you can only pick the best choice 37% of the times and that's with a whole list of assumptions.

+There may be a silver lining; it's not immediately obvious to me what the chances of picking the _top k_ is.
+So maybe you didn't land that dream job posting you applied to.
+However, there's often a set of similar jobs that are close enough.

-This motivation section is getting long.
-If you couldn't guess by now that's basically why I made this project.
+This background section is getting long.
+If you couldn't guess by now, these assumptions motivated me to make this project.

 **This repository investigates how violating the secretary problem's assumptions and modeling these kinds of "best choice problems" more realistically affects the optimal solution.**